MatthiasMuth/perlweeklychallenge-club/challenge-242/matthias-muth/README.md

 I would like to extend this good advice to
 > Whenever you think "*existence of a value*", think "hash keys"!

-So when we need to decide whether members of one array are contained inthe other, the easiest solution is to first build two hashes from the values of the two arrays.
+So when we need to decide whether members of one array are contained in the other, the easiest solution is to first build two hashes from the values of the two arrays.
 We create an entry containing the value 1 for each member, using a common Perl idiom.
 As we have two arrays as input to our function, we use references to the actual arrays as parameters.<br/>
-That can look look this:
+That can look like this:

 ```perl
     my %arr1_members = map { ( $_ => 1 ) } $arr1->@*;
     my %arr2_members = map { ( $_ => 1 ) } $arr2->@*;
 ```
-Then, we can `grep` through the two arrays, with a condition of the current value not existing in the other array's lookup hash.<br/>
+Then, we can `grep` through the two arrays, with a condition of the current value *not* existing in the other array's lookup hash.<br/>
 There may be duplicate values in the input arrays, but we are supposed to return only distinct values in the results.
 So we could  follow the above advice and create another hash to reduce multiple values into distinct ones.
 But, to make it easy, we can also simply leave that work to the `uniq` function from the `List::Util` core module.<br/>
 We then return the results as two anonymous arrays.